dessygil/des-personal-site/README.md

 - change the bottom contact to emailjs and make it a form
 - change the color of the topics to make them stand out more
 - better position link button on homepage with adding a link any relevant sites
+- make the colors consistent with the CSS
+- add emailjs
+- consider next js